FUnmthank02/education-be/README.md

 # Education Connection Backend

 ## 1. Description
-This project, 'education-connection', is a backend service designed to help teachers perform administrative functions for their students.
+This project, 'education-be', is a backend service designed to help teachers perform administrative functions for their students.
 It's built using the NestJS framework, offering robust API endpoints for clients.

 ## 2. Features
 - Teacher can register students.